Avoid These Common Home-Building Mistakes

 Mistake # 3: Making Changes During Construction That Seem Small

 Lesson: Once construction has started, every change is going to add time and cost (even if they don’t get quite as complicated as that flower room floor).
-If your design team is good, you’ll be able to figure out most of the changes you’d like to make before you break ground.
+If your team is good, you’ll be able to figure out most of the changes you’d like to make before you break ground.
 They’ll also be able to talk you down from making unnecessary changes during construction.

 [The Blandings family made plenty of other mistakes, too.
 Enough that the movie should be required watching for anyone wanting to renovate or build!]